 With 8 faintly glowing eyes set all around its head, the Giant Riding Spider is almost impossible to surprise and has excellent night vision as it is primarily a nocturnal hunter.

-The Giant Riding spider displays considerable intelligence close to that of a horse, and through magic and sheer bravery, hatch-lings can be ‘tamed’ by special techniques known only to the Sakkala (adult spiders can never be domesticated).
-This semi-domestication results in a unique life long bond with its rider and limited close range telepathy to such an extend that if the spider or its rider is killed, the other will become hopelessly depressed and frequently dies from self neglect.
+The Giant Riding spider displays considerable intelligence (more intelligent that the average warhorse), and through magic and sheer bravery, hatch-lings can be ‘tamed’ by special techniques known only to the Sakkala (adult spiders can never be domesticated, but will often live on the fringes of Sakkala sites and pose no danger to the tribesmen and women).
+Tamed Giant Riding Spiders are more than just a mount or a ‘pet’ – but are intimately bound to the Sakkala who rides it and both share a unique life long bond with limited close range telepathy to such an extend that if the spider or its rider is killed and the bond is broken, the other will become hopelessly depressed and frequently dies from self neglect.

 The bite of the Giant Riding Spider is extremely toxic and anyone bitten by the spider that survives the piercing fangs will cause paralysis within 30 seconds and, if left untreated, death will follow within 1-6 hours..
-They can also bite and choose not to inject venom, which they typically do on very small/easy prey or a warning nip that they are getting irritated by something.
+They can also bite and choose not to inject venom, which they typically do on very small/easy prey or as a warning nip that they are getting irritated by something and the next bite will be envenomed..

-Despite the fear they produce in most peoples other than the Sakkala, in a wild state they are surprisingly docile and if a potential meal puts up too much of a struggle or injures the spider, they will typically jump and sprint away at high speed.
-This behavior ceases if a Giant Riding Spider is domesticated, and due to the unique bond between rider and mount, they will never harm their rider, nor allow harm to come to them.
-However, if the rider goes more than 30′ from his mount, it may display some independent and undesirable behavior, moving a short distance from an area it has been instructed to wait, eating any horses tied up near it, etc..
-Because of the telepathic link, the spider can sense its riders mood and will be neutral to people whom the rider considers allies and bristle and prepare to attack anyone that he has less than pleasant feelings about.
+Despite the fear they produce in most peoples (other than the Sakkala), in a wild state they are surprisingly docile and if a potential meal puts up too much of a struggle or injures the spider, they will abandon the attack and typically jump and sprint away at high speed.
+This behavior ceases if a Giant Riding Spider is domesticated, and due to the unique bond between rider and mount, they will never harm their rider, nor allow harm to come to them and will fight fearlessly until death if need be.
+However, if the rider loses sight of his or her mount, it may display some independent and undesirable behavior, moving a short distance from an area it has been instructed to wait, eating any horses tied up near it if it is hungry, burrowing into the ground, etc..
+Because of the telepathic link, the spider can sense its riders mood and will be neutral to people whom the rider considers allies and bristle and prepare to attack anyone that he or she has less than pleasant feelings about.

 All Giant Riding Spiders are female – the males are smaller and short lived, existing only fertilize the females before they die and are eaten by the female (or the Sakkala).